Knagis/CommonMark.NET/README.md

 **Important:** The converter [does not include any HTML sanitizing][XSS].

+## Compatibility

+The library uses no references except for `System` - it has no external dependencies.
+It is cross compiled to both .NET 2.0 and .NET 4.0 Portable Class Library that targets .NET Framework 4.0, Silverlight 5, Windows 8, Windows Phone 8.1, Windows Phone Silverlight 8, Xamarin.Android and Xamarin.iOS.

+For working with the source code you will need Visual Studio 2013.3.
+Note that Express for Windows is the only free edition that supports PCL projects.

 ## Running tests

 The project includes a slightly modified version of `runtests.pl` since the original did not work on Windows.